munificent/game-programming-patterns/book/data-locality.markdown

   * *It's safe and easy.* You know exactly what class you're dealing with and all objects are obviously the same size.

   * *It's faster.* Dynamic dispatch means looking up the method in the vtable and then traversing that pointer to get to the actual code.
-That can be an instruction cache miss.
 While the cost of this varies widely across different hardware, there is <span name="cpp">*some*</span> cost to dynamic dispatch.

 <aside name="cpp">